 The doctoral program is individually tailored to the respective research topic, where supervisors act as guides toward the PhD.
 Each professor typically supervises five to ten doctoral students.
 Most of them are employed in research projects or funded by international programs.
 Students are expected to publish research results in international journals (mainly IEEE and ACM) and present at peer-reviewed conferences.

-Our institute offer the following laboratory units for bachelor students as part of the Grundlagenlabor that students take: Pervasive Computing, Wireless Sensor Networks and Basics of Communication Protocol Design.
+Our institute offer the following laboratory units for bachelor students as part of the Grundlagenlabor that students take: Pervasive Computing, Wireless Sensor Networks, Basics of Communication Protocol Design and Energy Informatics.